williandrade/spring-jpa-jersey/README.md

 - Java (preferably Java 8 and Functional programming as much as possible)
 - RESTFull service
 - Data manipulation layer
-- Spring 4 and Spring-boot
+- Spring-boot (upgrade to the latest version)
 - Maven

 # Database